 Please allow two to three working days for processing all transcript requests.
 Additional time is required for processing at the end of the semester.
-Financial obligations to the college must be met before a transcript is released.
+Outstanding obligations, financial or otherwise, to the college must be met before a transcript is released.